our impact

-Our subscribers appreciated these changes: we gained 2,000 new subscribers from 200 organisations.
-The cancellation rate fell to 9% year-on-year, and subscription revenues rose 23% to €11.7m (M€).
+Subscribers noticed these changes: we gained 2,000 new members across 200 organisations.
+The churn rate fell to 9% year-on-year, and subscription revenue grew by 23% to €11.7 million.

 I feel we are stronger and more ambitious than ever.